busyloop/optix/README.md

 * Lightweight, unobtrusive syntax.
   No subclassing or introduction of dependencies.

-* Supports subcommands such as `git remote show origin` with arbitrary nesting.
+* Nested subcommands such as `git remote show origin` may be composed at runtime in arbitrary order.

 * Subcommands inherit from their parent.
 Common options (such as '--debug' or '--loglevel') need to be declared only once to make them available to an entire branch.